vegaprotocol/documentation/docs/howto/create-market.md

 | Field          |  Description  |
 | :----------------- | :------------- |
 | `networkParameters` | A list of key/value pairs containing the current network parameters for a Vega network.
-Please refer to the field descriptions found in the [governance](../trading-questions.md#governance) section.

 <details><summary>Example response</summary>